profweston/Surfs_Up/README.md

 ![Station Temp June](Resources/Station_Temp_Dec.png)

-When examining the average amount of rainfall aggregated by station, it is immediately apparent that in June at least one station is recording a significant amount more average precipitation that the others  and in December at least two stations see an significant difference in average precipitation.
+When examining the average amount of rainfall aggregated by station, it is immediately apparent that in June at least one station is recording a significant amount more average precipitation that the others  and in December at least two stations see a significant difference in average precipitation.
 This raises questions as to whether these locations are as desirable as maybe other locations on the island to build the shop.

 ![Avg Station Precip June](Resources/avg_station_precip_june.png)

 ![Avg Station Precip Dec](Resources/avg_station_precip_dec.png)

+Although Oahu is a nice fit for the Surf 'n Shake Shop, this analysis will help the investors narrow down an ideal location on the island to build the shop.